199 Tips to Be Happy

 199 Tips to Be Happy (Spanish: 199 recetas para ser feliz, lit.
-'199 recipes to be happy') is a 2008 Chilean-Spanish drama film directed by Andrés Waissbluth and written by Waissbluth, Nona Fernández, Cristián Jiménez & Marcelo Leonart.
+'199 recipes to be happy') is a 2008 drama film directed by Andrés Waissbluth and written by Waissbluth, Nona Fernández, Cristián Jiménez & Marcelo Leonart.
 Starring Pablo Macaya, Tamara Garea and Andrea García-Huidobro.
 It is inspired by the story Noticias de Milo, which is part of the book Mujer desnuda fumando en la ventana by Marcelo Leonart.

 Synopsis

 A Chilean couple in Barcelona languishes under the influence of a humid and hot summer.
 While he tries to lead the promotional campaign for a book that promises happiness, she can't get her younger brother recently dead in Chile out of her mind.
 His days are shaken by the unexpected visit of a disturbing girl.

 Cast

 The actors participating in this film are: